ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-i. e. the w hole of the apple.
-And all the
-commentators agree that if they had only
+tors agree that if they had only
 eaten one-half, they would not have been
 expelled from the blooming garden of Eden.
 The jury brought in a vordict-pf “guil­